 Unless Renault is planning on updating the engine range as well, the facelifted Kadjar should continue to use the automaker’s TCe petrol and dCi diesel units, mated to either a manual or an X-Tronic CVT automatic gearbox.

-The facelifted Kadjar should hit Renault dealerships sometime later this year, and the French automaker hopes that its updates will keep it competitive in the highly contested compact SUV segment against the likes of the Nissan Qashqai, Hyundai Tucson and Peugeot 3008.
+The facelifted Kadjar should hit Renault dealerships later this year, and the French automaker hopes that its updates will keep it competitive in the highly contested compact SUV segment against the likes of the Nissan Qashqai, Hyundai Tucson and Peugeot 3008.